jessepav/lacygoill-wiki-backup/python/Glossary.md

 # o
 ## object

-Any data with state (attributesor or value) and defined behavior (methods).
+Any data with state (attributes or value) and defined behavior (methods).

 It is instantiated from a class, and has an ID, a type, as well as a value.